NohLuck/NohLuck/README.md

 - 👋 Hi, I’m @NohLuck
-- 👀 I’m interested in game design and neural networks
+- 👀 I’m interested in everything
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me -- here?